DigitalOcean vs AWS 2025

 - Two-factor authentication

-AWS Security
+the AWS platform Security

 - Extensive compliance certifications

-- Advanced security services
+- Advanced security solutions

 - Identity and access management